glzr-io/actions/README.md

 ## Semantic Release

-GitHub Actions workflow for publishing to GitHub releases and/or NPM via Semantic Release.
+Workflow for publishing to GitHub releases and/or NPM via Semantic Release.

-**Note that the repository requires at least one branch other than the release branch.**

 ### Example usage